digitalnsw/nsw-design-system/src/components/site-wide-message/content/_guidance.md

 ## Using global alerts

-* Global alerts are designed to capture the attention of the user in a deliberately intrusive way
+* global alerts are designed to capture the attention of the user in a deliberately intrusive way
-* Global alerts persist over a session but are user dismissible
+* global alerts persist over a session but are user dismissible
-* Global alerts are purposefully created and not initiated by a user interaction or system event
+* global alerts are purposefully created and not initiated by a user interaction or system event

 ### Global alert states